volp99/Vue-Course-Udemy/README.md

 **Computed Properties**

-Are like methods but with one important difference: Vue will be aware of their dependencies and only re-execute them if one of the dependencies change
+Are like methods but with one important difference: Vue will be aware of their dependencies and only re-execute them if one of the dependencies change.

 **Watchers**